OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/asset_pipeline.md

 You will learn the basics about:

 - What the creation graph is
-- How the asset pipline works
+- How the asset pipeline works
-- How to create (rigg) an Entity from a imported asset
+- How to create (rigg) an Entity from an imported asset

 ## Introduction